 Christian Vocations staff

-Sandy joined the staff of Global Connections in January 2009, having returned from five years at St. Andrew's School Turi in Kenya.
+Sandy is the Vocations Director for Global Connections.
+She joined the staff team in January 2009, having returned from five years at St. Andrew's School Turi in Kenya.
 Prior to this she worked in the voluntary sector in the UK - with special interest in good practice in the management of volunteers - and was on the administrative staff of IFES and churches in Exeter and Warwick.
-Sandy's role at Global Connections is to coordinate much of the vocational activities, resources and services of Christian Vocations, as well as overseeing HR, and involvement with the International HR, TCK, and Member Care Forums.
-As a member of Myton Church in Warwick she is involved with young adults and women’s ministry.
+Sandy's role at Global Connections is to coordinate much of the vocational activities, resources and services of Christian Vocations, as well as involvement in internal HR, and she is on the Core Group of the International HR Forum.
+As a member of Myton Church in Warwick she is involved with the Ministry Coordination Team and women’s ministry.
 Sandy is married to Andrew and they have three adult sons.
-Sandy loves walking, reading, watching films, singing in a local choir, and live performances of Shakespeare plays.
+Sandy loves hill-walking, running, reading, watching films, singing in a local choir, supporting Welsh rugby (even when they lose), and live theatre.

 Anne grew up in South-East London and moved to Stratford-upon-Avon after she met and then married her husband, Malcolm, over 20 years ago.
 She has worked for Lloyds Bank in customer service, volunteered with and then managed the local Christian Bookshop.
 Most recently she worked for Railway Mission, a member of Global Connections, providing office support to their chaplaincy team.
 Anne has also volunteered as part of the chaplaincy team at the Shakespeare Hospice and for nine years was on the leadership team at Stratford Baptist Church.
 She volunteers with the newly formed Stratford Town Centre chaplaincy team.
 In her spare time, Anne enjoys walking, jigsaws (since lockdown!) and baking with the produce that her husband grows in the garden.